puppetlabs/puppetlabs-dsc_lite/README.md

 ## Limitations

+- For a list of tradeoffs and improvements in the dsc_lite module compared to the dsc module, see [README_Tradeoffs.md](README_Tradeoffs.md)

 - DSC Composite Resources are not supported.

 - DSC requires PowerShell `Execution Policy` for the `LocalMachine` scope to be set to a less restrictive setting than `Restricted`.
 If you see the error below, see [MODULES-2500](https://tickets.puppet.com/browse/MODULES-2500) for more information.